 Be sure to check out our easy step-by-step tutorial on How To Sew A Zipper

 5. How to use stay stitching to your advantage

 sSay stitching holds the shape of your material in place as you ease it around curves.
 Stay stitch anything that isn’t cut on the grain or crossgrain to prevent it from becoming disfigured.
 To stay stitch, stitch within the seam allowance, try 3/8″ if your seam allowance is 5/8″ and follow the curve of the piece.
 Stitch symmetrically, start your line on the outside and work your way in on both sides, if working on a center fold

 6. How to sew with decorative thread so it won’t break

 Use two spools of thread, thread them through your machine and around your needle the same way you usually would, having both pieces of thread through the eye.
-Now when you sew with the delicate metalic thread, the regular thread will help support it.
+Now when you sew with delicate metallic thread, the regular thread will help support it.

 7. How to quickly mark your seam allowance

-Rubberband 3 penciles together for 5/8″, or 2 pencils for 1/2″.
+Rubberband 3 pencils together for 5/8″, or 2 pencils for 1/2″.
 Trace the edge of your pattern piece for a perfect seam allowance every time.

 8. How to always have sharp pins

 Next time you make a pin cushion, use steel wool as stuffing.
 This will keep your pins and needles extra sharp, as it sharpens them every time you poke them back in.
 Stuff it even fuller with rice, which will help absorb any moisture.